verena-diersch/SQL-movie-rentals/README.md

 The data can be accessed through a link in the project brief.

-My Tableau storyboard for this project can be found under this link: [https://public.tableau.com/app/profile/verena.diersch/viz/RockbusterDataAnalysis\_16348000092110/RockbusterDataAnalysis](https://public.tableau.com/app/profile/verena.diersch/viz/RockbusterDataAnalysis_16348000092110/RockbusterDataAnalysis)
+My Tableau storyboard for this project can be accessed via this link: [https://public.tableau.com/app/profile/verena.diersch/viz/RockbusterDataAnalysis\_16348000092110/RockbusterDataAnalysis](https://public.tableau.com/app/profile/verena.diersch/viz/RockbusterDataAnalysis_16348000092110/RockbusterDataAnalysis)